 In 2019 the government announced further investment in policing with a pledge to recruit an additional 20,000 police officers by 2023.
 Based on the Police Grant Funding Formula this would give WMP an extra 1,200 officers, which provides the Force with a significant opportunity to increase its service levels.
+Good progress has been made in recruiting these officers as well as putting in place the infrastructure to support them.

 The COVID-19 pandemic has presented the Commissioner and the Chief Constable with some unprecedented challenges.
 The Force has seen some immediate effects on crime, including a reduction in some crime types but increases elsewhere.
-The full social and financial implications of the pandemic are being closely monitored and will be reflected in the 2020-21 Statement of Accounts.
+The full social and financial implications of the pandemic are being closely monitored and resources may need to be diverted to higher demand areas.